AhaRobot: A Low-Cost Open-Source Bimanual Mobile Manipulator for Embodied AI: Experiment

 \subsection{Very Long-horizon Remote Teleoperation}

-We carefully designed several very long-horizon and complex tasks to evaluate the boundary of the robot's operational performance in the teleoperation system. \textit{\textbf{Task 1}} involves a complete process of delivering coffee, requiring long-term teleoperation, full-body mobility, and precise environmental interactions. \textit{\textbf{Task 2}} involves picking and heating food, requiring a large operational space (e.g., opening a microwave) and vertical mobility (the sushi is located in the lower part of a refrigerator, and the target location is on an upper-level table).
+To probe the operational limits of the system, we designed two long-horizon tasks that require sustained remote teleoperation, whole-body mobility, and precise environmental interaction (\cref{fig:complex_tele}). \textit{\textbf{Task 1}} involves a complete process of delivering coffee, with a total movement distance exceeding 200\,m, requiring long-term teleoperation, full-body mobility, and precise environmental interactions. \textit{\textbf{Task 2}} involves picking and heating food, requiring a large operational space (e.g., opening a microwave) and vertical mobility (the sushi is located in the lower part of a refrigerator, and the target location is on an upper-level table).
 Since Mobile Aloha lacks vertical movement capabilities, it is unable to complete Task 2.
-By using a web-based teleoperation interface over a cellular network, the operator was able to complete these tasks remotely.
-The visualizations are shown in~\cref{fig:complex_tele}, and the videos are available on the website.
+Both tasks were completed fully remotely via the web-based interface over a cellular network, with no on-site assistance.
+Videos are available on the project website.